 No mold in bokashi bucket

-Frequently, you may see no mold at all on your bokashi food waste.
+Often times, especially with a well sealed airtight bin, you may see no mold at all on your bokashi food waste.
 That is perfectly normal, and another sign of a healthy bin.
 The contents should still have the distinctive sweet, pickly smell of bokashi composting.

 A successful bokashi bucket does not have to have white mold on it.